Sven-Skyth-Henriksen/Movement_Estimator_Project/README.md

 # Fitness App

-> Building a Website for a Charity called Mammejongen
+> Building a fitness app to help people with doing the exercises correctly.

 ## Table of Contents 📁